 One term that has a general reputation that you don’t associate with hypnosis training is the term “hallucination”.
 You may associate it with the more crude versions of “mindcontrol” or covert control over someone else.
 But, generally, people do not want to be known to be hallucinating, or inducing hallucinatory experiences in others, since the term has elements of delusion or even mental instability associated with it.
-Hypnosis training, however, uses a form of “hallucination” to affect changes on the level of the mind body that is both harmless and quite pleasant to experience, and clinically very useful and practical.
+Hypnosis training, however, uses a form of “hallucination” to affect changes on the level of the mind Healthy Body that is both harmless and quite pleasant to experience, and clinically very useful and practical.

 “Positive Hallucinations” refer to your experiencing something that is “not there” in the real objective sense.
 This will often occur in your everyday reality but these experiences can be “supercharged” during a guided session.
 Conventionally, a positive hallucination can be especially prevalent if you are expecting something or anticipating something occurring.

 For example, if a friend says he’ll be over at 8pm, you may begin to hear things as the hour approaches.
 If you are expecting a parcel delivered to your door, you may imagine footsteps or human activity around your door that isn’t actually there.
 You may run to the door a few times feeling certain that a car has pulled up outside or that you heard footsteps in your walkway or hallway.
 If you feel you are coming down with some kind of cold, you may imagine seeing spots or changes in skin tone that are objectively not there.

 The condition of Healthy Body dysmorphia, has elements of hallucination associated with it, but this is a separate and much more complicated psychological condition than what I am describing here.